Data-Driven Resilience Assessment against Sparse Sensor Attacks: Problem Formulation

-The vector $ a(k) \in \R^q $ represents poisoning attacks against outputs designed by a malicious attacker.
+The vector $ a(k) \in \R^p $ models an attack signal injected into the sensor outputs by an adversary.
 The attacker is assumed to be omniscient, meaning they possess complete knowledge of the system's state, nominal outputs, and system model.
 This paper also assumes that the attacker can generate an attack sequence $ a(k) $ arbitrarily with respect to stochastic properties, magnitude bounds, and time correlations based on their knowledge.
-Assume that the number of malicious signals is at most $ l $, i.e., $ \| a(k) \|_0 \leq l $, and that the subset of corrupted output is fixed over time, denoted by $ \Gamma^* \subseteq \mathcal{Q} $ with $ |\Gamma^*| \leq l $.
+Assume that the number of malicious signals is at most $ \ell $, i.e., $ \| a(k) \|_0 \leq \ell $, and that the set of compromised sensors is time-invariant, denoted by $ \Gamma^* \subseteq \mathcal{P} $ with $ |\Gamma^*| \leq \ell $.

 Since we are interested in data-driven analysis of system resilience, we assume that the system parameters $ \bar A $ and $ \bar C $ are unknown.
-Additionally, the attack vector $ a(k) $ is unknown.
-By contrast, we assume access to the state and output data and $ l $.
+We also assume that the attack vector $a(k)$ is unknown, whereas the state and output data\footnote{This paper considers the case where noiseless state and output data are obtained, similar to \cite{2022CDCWaarde}.
+Analysis for the more general case where noisy input/output data are given is left for future work.} and the maximal attack number $ \ell $ are available.